 Tom Neil and Ann Savage, as Al Roberts and Vera, are the unlikeliest of pairs, and, in different ways, they end up destroying each other.
 Certainly Detour leaves nothing behind in building the absolutely evil nature of Vera’s character.
-Al, by contrast, who is actually more firmly in the hot seat than she, is a sort of Montgomery Clift-type of hapless, passive guy.
+Al, by contrast, is actually set more firmly in the hot seat than she, and is a sort of Montgomery Clift-type of hapless, passive guy.
 No question that Vera is the quintessential ’40s femme fatale.
 Sue (Claudia Drake), on the other hand, is not at all stereotypical; the fact that she’s split for L.A. shows that she’s strong-willed and independent.
 Al is the one who’s a lost soul.

-The cleverly-drawn premise makes Al suddenly complicit in the unforseeable death of his companion, Charles Haskell (Edmund McDonald).
+The cleverly-drawn premise makes Al suddenly complicit in the unforseeable death of his gregarious companion, Charles Haskell (Edmund McDonald).
 The plot gathers strength with Vera’s (perhaps too coincidental) appearance.
 The unintended consequences of assuming Haskell’s identity fuels Al’s subsequent travails.

 He more or less is forced into a series of scams.
 The most elaborate and daring idea–Al’s presenting himself as Haskell to inherit a fortune–is never realized.
 That’s probably wise, as it would be too much to continue impersonating the guy when the stakes are so high, and the possibilities for his undoing are limitless.